canstar

 What happens when you default on your credit card?

 Defaulting on your credit card can have serious consequences.
-As we’ve mentioned, a credit card default will stay on your credit report for five years.
+As mentioned, a credit card default will stay on your credit report for five years.
 This can have a negative impact on your credit score and can make it harder for you to get a loan or credit in the future.

 If you fail to make your credit card repayments over a period of time, the Australian Banking Association says your bank could cancel your credit card and, in rare circumstances, it may sell your credit card debt to a debt collector.
 It could also start legal action to recover the money you owe.